lunelson/sass-list-maps/README.md

 );
 ```

 It should be clear that list-maps and native maps are very similar.
 In fact they are in principle the same.
-For this reason it was possible to `reverse-engineer` ruby-sass' 3.3+ map logic to work with lists instead.
+For this reason it was possible to 'reverse engineer' ruby-sass' 3.3+ map logic to work with lists.

 ### 'List-map' functions

-The functions provided here for list-maps have the same names as their ruby-sass 3.3+ counterparts.
+The functions provided here for 'list-maps' have the same names as their ruby-sass 3.3+ native map counterparts.
 Therefore, the following code assume a sass environment other than ruby running sass 3.3.rc1 or higher, where they would otherwise conflict with the built-in functions.

 #### Basic

-All current ruby-sass map functions—as of this writing—are implemented in list-based form, including `map-get($list, $key)`, `map-merge($list1, $list2)`, `map-remove($list, $key)`, `map-keys($list)`, `map-values($list)`, and `map-has-key($list, $key)`.
+All current ruby-sass map functions—as of this writing—are implemented here, including `map-get($list, $key)`, `map-merge($list1, $list2)`, `map-remove($list, $key)`, `map-keys($list)`, `map-values($list)`, and `map-has-key($list, $key)`.
 As with native maps, standard list functions can also be used on list-maps since they are just lists anyway.

 ##### 1. `map-keys($list)`, `map-values($list)`, `map-has-key($list, $key)`